 When it comes to local promotion, what is the story behind your story?

-Simply saying, I’ve always wanted to make a movie and now I’m doing so, isn’t good enough.
+Simply saying I’ve always wanted to make a movie, and now I’m doing so isn’t good enough.
 That’s old hat at this point.
-What’s special about your project?
-You need to find the meta narrative of your project.
+What’s unique about your project?
+You need to find the meta-narrative of your project.

 Keep the narrative simple.
-This is what people will relate to, and it’s how word of mouth will spread about your Kickstarter campaign.
+People will relate to this, and it’s how word of mouth will spread about your Kickstarter campaign.

-Did you hear about the kid who’s dad was a fisherman?
+Did you hear about the kid whose dad was a fisherman?
 And now he’s spending the summer making a movie on a fishing boat in the Pacific?

-For Yinz, the story behind the story is that I am going home to small town Western Pennsylvania, the place that inspired me to become a filmmaker in the first place, and making a movie about growing up there.
-It’s not about the genre, or the filmmaking techniques, or the technology we’re going to use.
+For Yinz, the story behind the story is that I am going home to a small town in Western Pennsylvania, the place that inspired me to become a filmmaker in the first place and make a movie about growing up there.
+It’s not about the genre, the filmmaking techniques, or the technology we will use.

-Focus on the fact that you’re making a movie about a place that you love and what’s interesting about that place.
-If you love the place, someone else will, too.
-Your Kickstarter video should be about this meta narrative.
-The video’s story needs to be about your love for the location and your journey there to make a film.
+Focus on the fact that you’re making a movie about a place you love and what’s interesting.
+If you love the site, someone else will, too.
+Your Kickstarter video should be about this meta-narrative.
+The video’s story must be about your love for the location and your journey there to make a film.

-You can have the best Kickstarter video and film concept ever, but if no one goes to your Kickstarter page you won’t raise money.
-You should spend about one month (yes, that’s a lot of preparation) planning out how you’re going to drive traffic to your campaign.
+You can have the best Kickstarter video and film concept, but you won’t raise money if no one goes to your page.
+You should spend about one month (yes, that’s a lot of preparation) planning how to drive traffic to your campaign.

-There are four places we’re going to focus our attention on in order to drive traffic:
+There are four places we’re going to focus our attention on to drive traffic: